mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/azure/advanced/replace-node/index.md

 ## Replace a worker node

 In certain situations, you may want to delete a worker node and have [Cluster API][capi_book] replace it with a newly provisioned machine.
-For Enterprise, the recommendation is at least four worker nodes.
-Essential, however, only requires one worker node.
-DKP creates the worker nodes via CLI and will use acceptable numbers by default.

 1. Identify the name of the node to delete.